joeybaker/wheelhouse-couch/README.md

 * Updates retry on a document update conflict
 * fix error callbacks.
 They now return just the response … which is as Backbone intended.
 * many methods were private before.
 They're now exposed in `.internals`
+* changes feed now removes attributes from the model that were deleted in the db

 ### 0.3.10
 * on db update error, don't log the input.
 It leads to log pollution.